Hole By Hole Tour

 Be careful not to go long as there is nothing but a hillside behind this green.
 The green has nice contours that yield interesting breaks while putting.

-Hole # 6 is a slight dogleg right, uphill par four of 269 yards for both the front and back tees.
+Hole # 6 is a slight dogleg right, uphill par four of 269 yards from the back tee, or 185 yards from atop the hill.

 Trees line the first right half of the hole, then it opens up nicely to reveal Everview Estates.